Fresh-code/Fresh-code-dk/_posts/2016-11-08-fixed-price-model.md

 ---

 <div class="post-body p-t-6rem">
     <p>When choosing an engagement mode for your perfect project, do not overlook the Fixed Price Model or FPM.
-Many IT teams prefer to create a <a href="/blog/2016/09/28/is-dedicated-team-the-perfect-one-for-you/">Dedicated Team</a> or use Time and Material Model, but why not consider all possibilities before choosing what’s right for you?</p>
+Many IT teams prefer to create a Dedicated Team or use Time and Material Model, but why not consider all possibilities before choosing what’s right for you?</p>
     <p>Fixed Price Model means that you will receive a detailed offer including pricing and timescale upfront, which is more than you can expect with any other engagement mode.
 Let’s take a closer look for you to decide if the FPM is right for your next project!</p>
     <h3>When Should You Consider Going for the FPM?</h3><br>
     <p>If the project you have in mind is rather straightforward you can go for FPM.
 Make sure to outline all your requirements, paying attention to every detail.
 Consider choosing the FPM if your project’s desired features are very well defined and there is little to no chance of them changing over time.</p>